A relaxation of an integer polytope.

 Lecture 4, Thursday 9/12: Overflow, Quiz 1, Open Questions, and Work Session [Flashcards] We will finish the previous lecture and give time for questions on what we have covered so far.
 Then we will have a short quiz on the flashcards posted for this lecture, after which some open questions will be discussed.
 Time permitting, there will be some group work on the homework.
 Some topics mentioned in class:

-Weeks 3, 4, and part of 5: Dependent Randomized Rounding
+Weeks 3, 4, and 5: Dependent Randomized Rounding

 Lecture 5, Tuesday 9/17: Randomized Pipage Rounding [Notes] We will first prove the integrality of a natural formulation of the spanning tree polytope and introduce Randomized Pipage Rounding.
 Related lectures on pipage rounding: [Chakrabarty] [Oveis Gharan].

-Lecture 7, Tuesday 9/24: Thin Trees and an \(O(\log n/\log \log n)\) Approximation for ATSP We will use randomized pipage rounding to approximate the Asymmetric Traveling Salesperson Problem (ATSP) via thin trees.
+Lecture 7, Tuesday 9/24: Thin Trees and an \(O(\log n/\log \log n)\) Approximation for ATSP [Notes] We will use randomized pipage rounding to approximate the Asymmetric Traveling Salesperson Problem (ATSP) via thin trees.
+Here is the original paper which uses max entropy sampling.
 Related lectures: [Oveis Gharan].

-Lecture 8, Thursday 9/26: Splitting Off and Approximating Prize-Collecting Problems We will first review the splitting-off theorems of Lovász and Mader and then use it to approximate the Prize-Collecting TSP and Prize-Collecting Steiner Tree problems.
+Lecture 8, Thursday 9/26: Splitting Off and Approximating Prize-Collecting Problems [Notes] We will first review the splitting-off theorems of Lovász and Mader and then use it to approximate the Prize-Collecting TSP and Prize-Collecting Steiner Tree problems.
+See this paper (see Section 5 for a proof of the decomposition lemma, a key tool we will use in this lecture) as well as this one, both on Prize-Collecting TSP.
+Here is the most relevant paper on splitting off (Frank 1992).
+Here is a more recent paper on splitting off, and here are some lecture notes related to splitting off.

-Lecture 9, Tuesday 10/1: Overflow, Open Questions, and Work Session We will finish the previous lecture and give time for questions on what we have covered on dependent randomized rounding.
-Some open questions will be discussed.
-Time permitting, some group work on the homework.
+Lecture 9, Tuesday 10/1: Overflow, Quiz 2, Open Questions, and Work Session [Flashcards] [HTML] We will finish the previous lecture and give time for questions on what we have covered so far.
+Then we will have a short quiz on the flashcards posted for this lecture, after which some open questions will be discussed.
+Papers related to the open problems discussed:

-Lecture 11, Tuesday 10/8: Iterative Rounding – Jain's Approximation for Survivable Network Design We will introduce the idea of iterative rounding and prove a 2-approximation for the survivable network design problem.
+Lecture 11, Thursday 10/10: Iterative Rounding – Jain's Approximation for Survivable Network Design [Notes] We will introduce the idea of iterative rounding and prove a 2-approximation for the survivable network design problem.
+See Jain's original paper here and a paper by [Chekuri and Rukkanchanunt] that gives a simplified proof.
+Also see this paper by [Nagarajan, Ravi, and Singh].
+See Chapter 10 of the iterative rounding book.
+Related lecture notes: [Chekuri] [Svensson and Newman]

 No class on Tuesday 10/15: BU is on a Monday schedule Relax!
 (And round?)

-Lecture 13, Tuesday 10/17: Overflow, Open Questions, and Work Session We will finish the previous lecture and give time for questions on what we have covered on iterative rounding and relaxation.
-Some open questions will be discussed.
-Time permitting, some group work on the homework.
+Lecture 14, Thursday 10/24: Overflow, Quiz 3, Open Questions, and Work Session [Flashcards] [HTML] We will finish the previous lecture and give time for questions on what we have covered on iterative rounding and relaxation.
+After a short quiz, some open questions will be discussed.
+Time permitting, there will be some group work on the homework.
+Problems discussed:

-Lecture 14, Tuesday 10/22: Sub-isotropic Rounding We will discuss a recent work by Bansal which combines the techniques we have learned about over the past two units.
+Lecture 15, Tuesday 10/29: Iterative Randomized Rounding and Isotropy [Notes] We will start to discuss a recent work by Bansal on iterative randomized rounding which combines the techniques we have learned about over the past two units.
+After motivating this new framework, we will discuss isotropic distributions.
+See this talk by Bansal.

 Weeks 12 and 13: Beyond Linear Programs